Matthew1906/Shoplexify/README.md

 #### Please take note that this website is not responsive at all:v, This project's purpose is to practice by skills in backend using flask.
 I'll improve it from time to time tho.

 #### My Approach toward this project
-1. Create Flowchart and ERD, design tables
+1. Create Flowchart and ERD, design tables (I changed it, it's wrong but too late (and lazy) to change them)
-2. Build database, Create basic layout of website(navbar and footer), add categories to the database (save the block of code into ./init/init.txt)
+2. Build database, Create basic layout of website(navbar and footer), add categories to the database (save the block of code and comment them)
 3. User Authentication (login, register, logout) and Mock data for products (taken from amazon, with a little tinkering) -> saved to .csv
 4. Insert Mock Data into Database, Add product management functionality (Add new products and Update products), add Admin only decorator, and implemented template filter
 5. Add to Cart function, Pagination, and Search
 6. Transaction and Checkout
 7. Add Product Review Section, Slightly fix responsiveness
 8. Restructuring the Application using Blueprints
-9. Add session feature so that user can add products to cart without login
-10. Deploy the app to Heroku
+9. Deploy the app to Heroku

 #### Steps of Deployment:
 1. Clone this repository